lmcinnes/umap/doc/transform.rst

 The results look like what we should expect; the test data has been embedded into two dimensions in exactly the locations we should expect (by class) given the embedding of the training data visualised above.
-This means we can now try out of models that were trained on the embedded training data by handing them the newly transformed test set.
+This means we can now try out models that were trained on the embedded training data by handing them the newly transformed test set.

 .. code:: python3